Bechem1999/CYBERSECURITY-ENVIRONMENT-LAB-SET-UP/README.md

 ![ATEMLEFAC NKAFU BECHEM](https://img.shields.io/badge/ATEMLEFAC%20NKAFU%20BECHEM-Cybersecurity-black)

 # PROJECT OVERVIEW
 This project focuses on building a virtual cybersecurity and penetration-testing laboratory using VirtualBox and Kali Linux.
-The lab provides a controlled and isolated environment for practicing network reconnaissance, scanning, vulnerability assessment, ethical hacking, and security testing in a safe and repeatable manner.The environment is configured using a 10.0.0.0/24 NAT Network, with Kali Linux serving as the primary security-testing machine.
+The lab provides a controlled and isolated environment for practicing network reconnaissance, scanning, vulnerability assessment, ethical hacking, and security testing in a safe and repeatable manner.
+The environment is configured using a 10.0.0.0/24 NAT Network, with Kali Linux serving as the primary security-testing machine.
 The lab is designed to support the addition of other virtual machines as targets for authorized penetration-testing exercises, network security assessments, and future CTF challenges.

-### 🎯 Objectives
+# 🎯 OBJECTIVES
 The main objectives of this project are to:
 - Build a virtual cybersecurity and ethical-hacking testing environment.
 - Install and configure Kali Linux as the primary penetration-testing machine.